 Companies in the Internet and technology industries own large numbers of patents, copyrights, trademarks and trade secrets and frequently enter into litigation based on allegations of infringement or other violations of intellectual property rights.
-We have received, and may in the future receive, notices that claim we have misappropriated or misused other parties' intellectual property rights, and, to the extent we gain greater visibility, we face a higher risk of being the subject of intellectual property infringement claims.
-There may be third-party intellectual property rights, including issued or pending patents that cover significant aspects of our technologies or business methods.
+We have received, and may in the future receive, notices that claim we have misappropriated, infringed or misused other parties' intellectual property rights, and, to the extent we gain greater visibility, we face a higher risk of being the subject of intellectual property infringement claims.
+There may be third-party intellectual property rights, including issued or pending patents that cover significant aspects of our technologies or business methods or that cover third-party technology that we use as a part of our websites.
 Any intellectual property claim against us, with or without merit, could be time consuming, expensive to settle or litigate and could divert our management's attention and other resources.
 These claims also could subject us to significant liability for damages and could result in our having to stop using technology found to be in violation of a third party's rights.
-We might be required to pay significant royalties, which would increase our operating expenses.
+We might be required to seek a license for third-party intellectual property, which may not be available on reasonable terms or at all.
+Even if a license is available, we could be required to pay significant royalties, which would increase our operating expenses.
 We may also be required to develop alternative non-infringing technology, which could require significant effort and expense.
 If we cannot license or develop technology for any infringing aspect of our business, we would be forced to limit our services and may be unable to compete effectively.
 Any of these results would harm our business, operating results and financial condition.